Thursday, January 30, 2025

 52 Ancestors Week 2: Favorite Family Photo

-From Amy Johnson Crow: This week’s theme is “Favorite Family Photo.”
+This week’s theme is “Favorite Family Photo.”
 What is the story behind it??

 I am going to be straight up honest with you right from the start: I do not have a favorite family photo.